SiziweLupondo/SiziweLupondo/README.md

 🤖 **Machine Learning**: I have experience in developing machine learning models for various applications, from predictive analytics to natural language processing.
 My goal is to build models that not only perform well but are also interpretable and actionable.

 📈 **Business Intelligence**: I understand the importance of turning data into actionable insights for decision-makers.
-I excel in creating interactive dashboards, reports, and data visualizations using BI tools like [mention your preferred BI tool].
+I excel in creating interactive dashboards, reports, and data visualizations using BI tools like Powerbi and Tableau.
 ## Software I Use

 Here are some of the key software and tools I use in my work: